CleverCloud/pulsar4s/README.md

 ### Sources

 To create a source all that is required is a function that will create a consumer on demand.
 The function must return a fresh consumer each time it is invoked.
-The consumer can be created in the normal way, for example.
+The consumer is just a regular pulsar4s consumer and can be created in the normal way, for example.

 ```scala
 val consumerFn = () => client.consumer(topic, subscription)